RevolutionTech/flamingo/README.md

 ### Deployment

-In your production environment, you will need to provide two additional environment variables.
-Add the following to your `~/.bashrc` file:

-    export FLAMINGO_ENV=PROD
-    export FLAMINGO_RAVEN_SECRET_KEY=abc123
+In your production environment, you will need to create a directory under `flamingo/flamingo/settings` called `secrets` and place all of the flamingo environment variables in that directory, where the key of the variable is the name of the file and the value of the variable is the content in the file.
+In addition to the environment variables for the development environment, you will also need to provide two additional environment variables. `FLAMINGO_ENV` should be set to `PROD` and `FLAMINGO_RAVEN_SECRET_KEY` should be the secret key in the Sentry DSN:

+    cd flamingo/settings
+    mkdir secrets
+    cd secrets
+    echo "PROD" > FLAMINGO_ENV
+    echo "abc123" > FLAMINGO_RAVEN_SECRET_KEY

 For reference, the format of the Sentry DSN is as follows:

     {PROTOCOL}://{PUBLIC_KEY}:{SECRET_KEY}@{HOST}/{PATH}{PROJECT_ID}

-Then source the `~/.bashrc` file to set this environment variable:

-    source ~/.bashrc

 Flamingo uses Gunicorn with [runit](http://smarden.org/runit/) and [Nginx](http://nginx.org/).
 You can install them with the following: